quale-quest/sql-mvc/README.md

 ##How does SQL-MVC work?
 * The compiler takes your application code which is little more than a few SQL statements, directives and properties and produces:
-  1) a stored procedure containing all the database code to be run to produce JSON output.
+  1. a stored procedure containing all the database code to be run to produce JSON output.
-  2) a Moustache Template(Hogan) containing all the clientside code to be filled with the JSON.
+  2. a Moustache Template(Hogan) containing all the client side code to be filled with the JSON.
-When the two are combined in the browser !!voila!!.
+When the two are combined in the browser !!voilà!!.
-* The server node.js does very little other than pass the json between the server and client.
+* The server node.js does very little other than pass JSON between the server and client.
 * All the business logic remains in the database server.
+* You have full control of the client side look, feel and behaviour, the default framework and theme is just to give you a quic start.

 ## Getting Started